On the Classification of Vaisman Manifolds with Vanishing First Basic Chern Class and Large First Betti Number: Introduction

 In section 4 we introduce the Vaisman deformations of a Vaisman structure in the sense of Ornea-Slesar \cite{OrnearSlesar}.
 We show how these deformations are parametrized by a set of basic $1$-forms on $M$.
 Through this parametrization we show how the complex structures of Vaisman deformations are given by deformation in the large of the original structure.
 By a result of Rollenske \cite{Rollenske}, for certain nilmanifolds every deformation in the large of a left-invariant complex structure is also left-invariant.
-In particular, we obtain the following result. \begin{Theo} \mbox{}\ \begin{enumerate}[label=(\arabic*)] \item Every complex structure $J$ given by a Vaisman deformation of $(J_0, g, \theta)$ is a deformation in the large of $J_0$. \item Let $M$ be a Kodaira-Thurston manifold with a Vaisman structure $(J, \omega, \theta)$ with left-invariant $J$.
-Then, every Vaisman deformation of $(J, \omega, \theta)$ have a left-invariant complex structure. \end{enumerate} \end{Theo} Finally, we can use the transverse Calabi-Yau theorem together with a transverse Bochner method to obtain our main theorem with the results discussed above.
+In particular, we obtain the following result. \begin{Theo}[Theorem \ref{LeftInvDef}] \mbox{}\ \begin{enumerate}[label=(\arabic*)] \item Every complex structure $J$ given by a Vaisman deformation of $(J_0, g, \theta)$ is a deformation in the large of $J_0$. \item Let $M$ be a Kodaira-Thurston manifold with a Vaisman structure $(J, \omega, \theta)$ with left-invariant $J$.
+Then, the complex structure of every Vaisman deformation of $(J, \omega, \theta)$ is left-invariant. \end{enumerate} \end{Theo} Finally, we can use the transverse Calabi-Yau theorem together with a transverse Bochner method to obtain our main theorem with the results discussed above.

 In section 7 we discuss a little about transverse geometrically formality (TGF) in the sense of \cite{HabibTGF} in the context of our main results.
 Geometrically formality was introduced by Kotschick in \cite{Kotschick}.
 It is a much stronger than the usual de Rham cohomology formality and it is a property of the Riemannian metric.
 Kotschick showed that geometrically formal metrics shares a lot of properties with flat metrics on compact manifolds.
 By taking a careful look at \cite[Theorem 10]{sferruzza2025hermitiangeometricallyformalmanifolds} we affirm that, in fact, every flat metric on a compact smooth manifold is geometrically formal.
-It is natural to consider the transverse version of this property and its relations to the usual geometrically formality, which the authors in \cite{HabibTGF} have started.
+It is natural to consider the transverse version of this property and its relations to the usual geometrically formality, which was stated in \cite{HabibTGF}.
 Since TGF manifolds have, in particular, basic harmonic $1$-forms of constant length, then it is natural to ask how stronger is TGF in relation to the constant length condition.
 For Vaisman manifolds with $b_1(M) = 2n +1$ we show that they are equivalent by using the regularity of the foliation.

 \mbox{}\\ \textbf{Acknowledgements.} The author is grateful to his supervisor, Hisashi Kasuya, for his helpful comments, suggestions, and illuminating discussions that led to this project.